bahl-lab-konstanz/hands_on_data_analysis_numerical_simulation/README.md

 helps you create an environment for many different versions of Python and package versions

 ## Prerequisites
-Install PyCharm and Anaconda following https://medium.com/@GalarnykMichael/setting-up-pycharm-with-anaconda-plus-installing-packages-windows-mac-db2b158bd8c
+1. Install PyCharm and Anaconda following https://medium.com/@GalarnykMichael/setting-up-pycharm-with-anaconda-plus-installing-packages-windows-mac-db2b158bd8c
+2. Download this repository as a zip file

 ### Create your python environment
 **Open your terminal**